Frannsoft/FrannHammer/README.md

 - Movement details such as Weight, Fall Speed, Walk Speed, etc.
 - Move details such as active Hitboxes, First Actionable frames, Knockback Growth, etc.
 - Search through move data based on individual constraints
-- Ability to [tailor responses](https://github.com/Frannsoft/FrannHammer/wiki/Custom-tailored-response-body) to your specific needs

 To see more details on these features, check out these wiki pages: